MKEYDSA/MKEYDSA.github.io/src/posts/2025/03/16/riot4relief/index.md

 ---
-title: "YDSA@UWM & Down 'N Downer Present: Riot for Relief - Punks for Palestine, a Concert Benefitting UNRWA"
+title: "YDSA@UWM & Down 'N Downer Present: Riot for Relief - Punks for Palestine, a Concert Benefitting the PCRF"
 date: 2025-03-16
+updated: 2025-03-17
 header:
   src: "/static/img/posts/2025/03/16/riot4relief/riot4relief.webp"
   alt: "A horizontal banner version of the flyer featuring information about the event (read below)"